Fairness Concepts for Indivisible Items with Externalities: Three Agents

-In this section, we consider EF1 allocations by confining ourselves to a simple setting of allocating items among three agents under binary valuations, i.e., each $V_i(j,a)$ is either $0$ or $1$.
-Binary valuations without externalities have previously been considered in fair division both for the desirable normative properties that they allow and for their ease of elicitation~\citep{AAGW15b,BKV18a,BoLe15a,DaSc15a,FSVX19a,HPPS20a}.
+We next consider EF1 allocations and restrict our attention to the case where the three agents have binary valuations, i.e., each $V_i(j,a)$ is either $0$ or $1$.
+Note that binary valuations without externalities have previously been considered in fair division both for the desirable normative properties that they allow and for their ease of elicitation~\citep{AAGW15b,DaSc15a,BoLe15a,BKV18a,FSVX19a,HPPS20a,SuTe22a}.

-Although this is a restrictive setting, it is still quite a challenging task to check whether a given instance admits an EF1 allocation and to prove whether there always exists an EF1 allocation for any instance.
-To simplify the question, we additionally impose one more assumption in Definition~\ref{assumption:no-chores}: for each item, all agents prefer to own the item rather than assigning it to others.
+Even under the setting of binary valuations, it still appears to be challenging to check if a given instance admits an EF1 allocation and to determine whether there always exists an EF1 allocation for any instance.
+To make the question tractable, we additionally impose one more assumption in Definition~\ref{assumption:no-chores}: for each item, all agents prefer to own the item rather than to have it assigned to others.
 Note that the example in Theorem~\ref{theo:non:EFX:three} satisfies this assumption.

 \begin{definition}[No-Chore Assumption] For any item $a$ and any pair of agents $i, j$, we have $V_{i}(i,a) \geq V_{i}(j,a)$. \end{definition}